algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 ## b.
 Milestones

-Except for the final product with the respective documents, no deliverables are expected for this project.
+Except for the final device with the respective documents, no deliverables are expected for this project.